ishween/SocialCampaignGenAI/FUTURE_SCOPE.md

 **Why it matters:** Users want to check YAML correctness before committing to a pipeline run that consumes API credits.
 Currently, a malformed YAML is caught at startup before any API calls, but there is no easy way to test a new brief without triggering the full pipeline.
 A validate-only mode costs nothing and gives the creative operations team confidence before scheduling a campaign run.

 **What is needed:** Add `--validate-only` to the CLI argument parser.
 Route it to a function that runs only the config loading, Pydantic validation, and input security classification steps, then exits with code 0 on success or code 1 with field-level error messages on failure.
 No image generation or file I/O.
 ---

-## 11. DAM Integration

-**What it is:** Pushing completed output assets directly to a Digital Asset Management system - Adobe Experience Manager, Bynder, or Cloudinary - immediately after each asset passes compliance and is saved to disk.

-**Why it matters:** Currently, assets land on the local filesystem and must be manually uploaded to the DAM before creative teams can access them for campaign assembly and approval workflows.
-This handoff step is manual, error-prone, and introduces delay.
-Enterprise creative teams use DAMs as their single source of truth, assets that do not appear in the DAM do not exist from the team's perspective.

-**What is needed:** Add a DAM upload step at the end of each per-ratio save in `runner.py`.
-Abstract behind a `DAMClient` interface so that AEM, Bynder, and Cloudinary implementations can be swapped via config.
-Pass the DAM API credentials via environment variables.
-Record the DAM asset URL in the per-asset metadata alongside the local path.

----

-*This document should be updated as scope decisions are revisited and items move from future scope into active development.*